ebluong005/lab5/index.md

 Part 2

 Scripting and using vim are powerful tools that I can already see as being usefull in the future.
 It also something that I'll need more practice and I'm sure these tools will end up makaing my life easier.
-I think scrpiting espically can be usefull from its abilty to automate tasks.
+I think scripiting espically can be usefull from its abilty to automate tasks like compiling code or running testers.